An Unexpected Illness

 reaction.
 "Besides...I have had enough sleep."

-Kirk rolled over onto his stomach, studying
+Kirk rolled over onto his stomach, studying the Vulcan intently.
+"You

 said you still don't understand it," he observed.